Polight/lego/docs/content/v2/welcome.md

 🔧 Customizing and contributing is just **much lighter** with simplicity, source that are easy to read, to hack and to maintain.

 🎈 You can [read the core code](https://github.com/Polight/lego/blob/master/src/lib/Component.js) that is only 61 <abbr title="Lines Of Code">LOC</abbr> resulting that Lego is **as light as 3kb** for the full bundle!

+## Why a version 2?

+From March 2023, we have started to work on a new version to simplify the `<script>` block by removing the `class` syntax.
+It has finally added too much magic 🪄 and we have decided to drop this version on April 2025 and keep on developing the version 1.

+The current documentation you are reading relates to this version.
+This documentation is no longer maintained.
+However, as underlying Lego working is pretty close between version 1 and 2, most of the missing documentation in version 2 can be found within the version 1 documentation.